What is shoulder impingement?

 How is shoulder impingement treated?

-If initial physiotherapy or conservative treatment is unsuccessful, the next step on the treatment pathway is to have an injection of steroid under ultrasound guidance.
+If initial physiotherapy or conservative treatment is unsuccessful, the next step on the treatment pathway is to have a steroid injection under ultrasound guidance.
 This procedure should be carried out by a consultant radiologist using ultrasound to ensure the steroid is injected where it does the most benefit – in the bursa.
 The radiologist will perform a thorough assessment of the shoulder tendons.
 The injection then takes only a few seconds to carry out.
 The steroid usually takes effect by one week.
 After the injection many patients find the greatest benefit is being able to sleep without being woken by pain.

 Surgery can be offered for impingement syndrome if clinically necessary but it is usually kept to the end of the treatment pathway, used as a last resort when less invasive treatments have been unsuccessful.